-PTTEPAA has 28 days from the date of final orders within which to lodge any appeal of the decision.
-If the oil company does appeal the decision, this will delay the payment of Mr Sanda’s compensation and the determination of other seaweed farmer claims for compensation.
+The oil company has 28 days from the date of final orders within which to lodge any appeal of the most recent judgment.
+If the oil company does appeal the judgment, this could delay the payment of Mr Sanda’s compensation and the determination of other seaweed farmers claims for compensation.

 The class action is brought against the company that operated the Montara Wellhead Platform, PTTEP Australasia (Ashmore Cartier) Pty Ltd (‘PTTEPAA’), a subsidiary of PTT Exploration and Production Public Company Limited.

 The lead applicant in the class action is Mr Daniel Sanda, a seaweed farmer from Rote Island, Indonesia, who alleges that his seaweed crops were destroyed by oil from the Montara Wellhead Platform reaching the coastal waters of his island.
 Mr Sanda brings the action on behalf of approximately 15,000 seaweed farmers whose crops were destroyed in similar circumstances.

 The action is being funded by Harbour Fund II, L.P.

 The Montara Wellhead Platform is located in Australian waters approximately 685 kilometres west of Darwin, 630 kilometres northeast of Broome, 250 kilometres southeast of Indonesia, and within the offshore area of the Territory of Ashmore and Cartier Islands.